Chapter 11 Plan of Reorganization – Part 2 Step-By-Step Guide

 - Calculate any commissions, fees, or royalties, which are payable on the Gross Revenue for each product or service

 - If prices charged to consumers include applicable sales tax, calculate the taxes that will be due.
-If you will charge customers sales tax in addition to the sales price, value this as zero.
+If you charge customers sales tax in addition to the sales price, value this as zero.

 - Subtract the results of 3 and 4, from the result in 2.
 The remainder is the Net Sales Revenue per product or service.
 If the result for any product or service is negative, Do NOT go any further until you have remedied the problem and can show a positive Net Sales Revenue for every product or service offered.
 Otherwise, you need to drop the unprofitable item.

-- Total the Net Sales Revenue for all the products and services to arrive at Total Net Sales Revenue.
+- Total Net Sales Revenue for all the products and services to arrive at Total Net Sales Revenue.

 Net Operating Profit